This post contains affiliate links. Please see our disclosure policy.

-Eggless Chocolate Chip Cookies have gooey centers, crisp edges, and are full of melty chocolate chips.
-They taste like the chocolate chip cookie of your dreams – you’d never know they were made without eggs!
+Eggless Chocolate Chip Cookies have gooey centers, crisp edges, and plenty of melty chocolate chips.
+They’re incredibly delicious – you’d never know they were made without eggs!
 This recipe uses basic pantry ingredients and a simple egg substitute that you likely already have on hand.

 Why you’ll love this Eggless Chocolate Chip Cookie recipe: